-I. Introduction
+1. Introduction

-Distributed real-time and embedded (DRE) systems, such as large-scale traffic management systems, manufacturing and control systems, and global financial systems, are increasing in size (e.g., number of lines of source code and number of hardware/software resources) and complexity (e.g., envisioned operational scenarios and target execution environments) [10].
+Distributed real-time and embedded (DRE) systems, such as large-scale traffic management systems, manufacturing and control systems, and global financial systems, are increasing in size (e.g., number of lines of source code and number of hardware/software resources) and complexity (e.g., envisioned operational scenarios and target execution environments) [1].
 It is therefore becoming more critical to validate their QoS properties (such as event prioritization, latency, and throughput) in their target environments continuously throughout their software lifecycles.
-Continuous validation enables DRE system testers to locate and rectify performance bottlenecks with less time and effort than deferring validation to final system integration [16], [22].
+Continuous validation enables DRE system testers to locate and resolve performance bottlenecks with less time and effort than deferring such validation until final system integration [2, 3].